methanoliver/pandoc-fimfic/README.md

 visually from other quote blocks.
 They are printed with reduced font size, and with this string at the beginning of the block.
 By default, this is 40 repetitions of a low horizontal wavy line character, "﹏".

+#### fimfic-verse-indent ####

+The aforementioned verse blocks are indented with a number of spaces, 8 by default.
+Fimfiction, contrary to the common practices, does not compress spaces in resulting HTML, preferring to render all spaces beyond the first one with `&nbsp;` in every run of spaces longer than one, which is a crude but workable way to set up paragraphs with specific indents.

+This option lets you change the number of spaces the verse block will be indented by.